 It can be very easy to ignore the impact of your shoes on the planet and all that is in it.
 After all, most shoes are made to be aesthetically appealing as much as they are functional, and it’s easy to bury impact under visual value.

 But your shoes actually have a significant effect on the environment, animals, and the people making your shoes.
+This applies whether you are buying regular shoes, or looking for alternatives like vegan moccasins.

 To start, the fashion industry (shoes included) can be very environmentally degrading.
 You’d be surprised at how harmful all the dyes and chemicals involved in processing textiles can be.
 Not to mention the industry’s notoriety for labor abuse.